jiegliu/helix_notes/README.md

 but do we really need the details? well, it depends

-i don't wanna memory non-organized info like hl will cross line, instead, 1D and 2D and pay-take model is consistent and reasonable for my brain
+i don't wanna memory non-organized info like hl will cross line instead, 1D and 2D and pay-take model is consistent and reasonable for my brain

 we know that 1 dimension has 2 direction, 2 ends, so h will stop work if at start end of file, l for end end...well